EU extends LSE-Deutsche Boerse merger review until March 6

-BRUSSELS (Reuters) - EU antitrust regulators have extended their review of the proposed $28 billion merger between of Deutsche Boerse (DB1Gn.DE) and the London Stock Exchange (LSE.L) by three weeks after the exchanges asked for more time.
+BRUSSELS, Oct 21 (Reuters) - EU antitrust regulators have extended their review of the proposed $28 billion merger between of Deutsche Boerse and the London Stock Exchange by three weeks after the exchanges asked for more time.

 The European Commission delayed its decision on the deal by 15 working days to March 6, 2017, from Feb.
 13.